kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 annotationView!.detailCalloutAccessoryView = detailView
 ```

-First, this code loads the `CoffeeShopPinDetailView` from its XIB file.
-Then it's assigned a coffee shop, which it uses to populate its various labels and subviews.
-Finally, it assigns the view to the annotation view's `detailCalloutAccessoryView` property.
+First, you load the `CoffeeShopPinDetailView` from its XIB file.
+Then you assign a coffee shop to the detail view in order to populate the view'slabels and subviews.
+Finally, you assign the view to the annotation view's `detailCalloutAccessoryView` property.

-It's that simple!
-Build and run your app, tap on one of the pins and you should now see the following:
+That's all the code it takes!
+Build and run your app, tap on one of the pins and you should see your custom annotation at work:

 ![iPhone](images/09-addingDetailView.png)

->**Note**: Tapping on the phone button in the callout will only work on an actual device.
-Currently you will only be able to tap the Yelp button which will open up Safari and take you to the coffee shop's Yelp review page.
-You can also tap the clock button, but it currently won't show any useful information.
-You will implement actions for transit and the clock buttons later in this chapter.
+>**Note**: Tapping the phone button in the callout will only work on an actual device.

+Tap the Yelp button to open up Safari and load the coffee shop's Yelp review page.
+Tapping the clock button won't show you any useful information; you'll implement actions for the transit and clock functions later in this chapter.

-## Time zone support
+## Supporting time zones

-The custom callout view that you just added contains a small image that indicates whether a particular coffee shop is currently open for business or not.
+The custom callout view you added in the previous section contains a small image to indicate whether a particular coffee shop is currently open for business:

 ![bordered width=50%](images/10-openclosed.png)

-Open up **CoffeeShop.swift** and find `isOpenNow`, a computed property that determines this information.
+Open up **CoffeeShop.swift** and find `isOpenNow`; this is a computed property that determines the opened or closed state of the shop:

 ![bordered width=90%](images/11-timezonecode.png)

-This property takes the current time (using `NSDate()`) and converts its components into the time zone of the coffee shop.
-These date components are then used to calculate whether the time falls within the opening hours of the shop.
-The time needs to be converted because the coffee shop's opening hours are stored in its own time zone.
+This property uses `NSDate()` to get the current time and then converts it to the time zone of the coffee shop; the shop's opening hours are stored in its local time zone so you'll need to convert the result of `NSDate()` to the time zone of the shop.
+You then use this to calculate whether the current local time falls within the range of opening hours.
+[TODO: FPE: I reworded this paragraph a bit, please check that I didn't change the technical meaning.]

-But take a look at the time zone definition above `isOpenNow`:
+Easy enough, but take a look at the time zone definition above `isOpenNow`:

     static var timeZone = NSTimeZone(abbreviation: "PST")!

 The timezone is hardcoded to PST!
-Whilst Café Transit currently only contains some sample coffee shops from San Francisco, it would be nice if the time zone could be inferred from the location of the coffee shop in case more are added in different locations.
+Although Café Transit currently only contains some sample coffee shops in San Francisco, it would be nice if the time zone could be inferred from the location of the coffee shop in case you add more in the future.

-Fortunately, iOS 9 adds a `timeZone` property to both `MKMapItem` and `CLPlacemark`.
-You can use this to ensure that the correct time zone is used no matter where the shop is located.
+iOS 9 adds a handy `timeZone` property to both `MKMapItem` and `CLPlacemark`; you can use this to ensure you use the correct time zone no matter where the shop is.

 Still in **CoffeeShop.swift**, find `allCoffeeShops`, and replace the `return` statement with the following code: